jeojoe/home/README.md

-# home
+# jeojoe's Home
-jeojoe's home on the internet ¯\(ツ)/¯
+Hi, this is how my home on the internet was built

-Built on [Next.js](https://github.com/zeit/next.js), minimalistic server-side rendering React framework.

-:alien::fire::tada: